AresTao/portfolio/README.md

 $ yarn dev
 ```

 Make sure to add environmental variables, if you want to play around with the [Airtable](https://airtable.com/invite/r/lZRqLnNl) .
-To do so create a `.env.local` file similar to [`.env.example`](https://github.com/AresTao/portfolio/blob/master/.env.example).
+To do so, You can create a `.env.local` file similar to [`.env.example`](https://github.com/AresTao/portfolio/blob/master/.env.example).

 Fork from https://github.com/wirtzdan/website